ppb/pursuedpybear/docs/tutorials/virtual-tennis/window.rst

 sure our environment is right before moving on.
 A good first step for any video game is to make sure you can make an empty window.

-Inside your `project directory`_ we need to create a file.
+Inside your :doc:`project directory <setup>` we need to create a file.
 Do so using your code editor, and call it ``main.py``.
 Make sure to open it so we can add code to it.